OOHehir/esp32Touch/README.rst

 This application sets the status of an LED in response to 'touch' events on an input pin using the :ref:`Touch API <touch_api>`.

-The ESP32S3 features a peripheral making it trivial to detects capacitive touch events.
+The ESP32 SoCs, with the exception of the ESP32-C series, features a peripheral making it trivial to detects capacitive touch events.
 Enabled pins are assigned unique key codes in the devicetree, together with a sensitivity setting.
 When a touch input occurs a corresponding event is generated.
-The event code contains the assigned key code making it is possible to work out which touch input has generated the event.
+The event structure contains the assigned key code making it is possible to work out which touch input has generated the event.

 Supported SoCs
 **************

 The following SoCs are supported by this sample code so far:

+* ESP32
+* ESP32-S2
 * ESP32-S3

+Note: The ESP32-C3 does not have this peripheral.

 Wiring:
 *******